The Frigid Infliction

 - USARA Regional Qualifier (top teams qualify for nationals)

-We love it when you bring guests at dinner, but to help offset those costs we’ll have to ask for $30 each.
+We love it when you bring guests at dinner, but to help offset those costs we’ll have to ask you to pay for dinner, probably $30 each.
 It’s worth it, our post-race party is one of the best around, and the company can’t be beat.
 You will need to plan ahead, though, and let us know about guests early enough that we can order food.
 Ideally, just talk the guests into racing.

-We’re not making a profit on dinner or shirts – just passing along our costs to you.
+We’re not making a profit on any of these, just passing along our costs to you.